FHWA/RDE-Visualization-Support/element3/README.md

 ### Element 3 Data Preparation

 This directory contains the scripts needed to prepare the data to recreate Element 3.

+####Environment Setup

+The scripts are contained in [Jupyter Notebooks](http://jupyter.org/index.html).
+You'll first need to [install Jupyter](http://jupyter.readthedocs.io/en/latest/install.html) for **Python 3, NOT Python 2** using either Anaconda or pip.

+Once that's done, run `pip3 install -r requirements.txt` from this directory to install Python dependencies.

+####Obtaining Source Data
 First you will need to download the following data from the RDE and WxDE.
+Both sites require you to make an account before downloading any data.

 1. `Minnesota DOT Mobile Observation data` : [Archive data](https://www.its-rde.net/data/showdf?dataSetNumber=10172)
   * All of the files between **2014-02-19 00-00-00 2014-02-19 08-27-25.zip** through **2014-02-22 20-14-37 2014-02-22 23-59-59.zip**